The Discontinuous, Dissociative Narcissist

 Bookmark this Page - and SHARE IT with Others!

 How can I tell her that, in the absence of a self, there are no likes or dislikes, preferences, predictable behaviour or characteristics?
 It is not possible to know the narcissist.
 There is no one there.
+His Ego functions are imported from the outside by this pernicious, all-distorting interface, the False Self.

 The narcissist was conditioned - from an early age of abuse and trauma - to expect the unexpected.
 His was a world in motion where (sometimes sadistically) capricious caretakers and peers often engaged in arbitrary behaviour.
 He was trained to deny his True Self and nurture a False one.